SCDrifter/Hyperwave/Readme.md

 **By Name**
 [eve-mail://character/Deadmeat/Zukalick](eve-mail://character/Deadmeat/Zukalick)

-*Note these links won't work if hyperwave is not installed.
+*Note these links won't work if Hyperwave is not installed.
 Also a security dialog will appear to confirm the action*